District heating: United Kingdom

 The Southampton District Energy Scheme was originally built to use just geothermal energy, but now also uses the heat from a gas-fired CHP generator.
 It supplies heating and district cooling to many large premises in the city, including the Westquay shopping centre, the De Vere Grand Harbour hotel, the Royal South Hants Hospital, and several housing schemes.
 In the 1980s Southampton began to use combined heat and power district heating, taking advantage of geothermal heat "trapped" in the area.
 The geothermal heat provided by the well works in conjunction with the Combined Heat and Power scheme.
 Geothermal energy provides 15–20%, fuel oil 10%, and natural gas 70% of the total heat input for this scheme and the combined heat and power generators use conventional fuels to make electricity.
 "Waste heat" from this process is recovered for distribution through the 11 km mains network.

 Scotland has several district heating systems.
 The first in the UK was installed at Aviemore, and others followed at Lochgilphead, Fort William and Forfar.
 Lerwick District Heating Scheme in Shetland is of note because it is one of the few schemes where a completely new system was added to a previously existing small town.

 ADE has an online map of district heating installations in the UK.
 ADE estimates that 54 percent of energy used to produce electricity is being wasted via conventional power production, which relates to £9.5 billion ($US12.5 billion) per year.

+In the United Kingdom, the Heat Network Technical Assurance Scheme (HNTAS) is a regulatory framework being developed to establish minimum technical standards and an assurance process for heat networks.
+The scheme, underpinned by powers in the Energy Act 2023, is intended to require compliant heat networks to demonstrate that they meet mandated technical requirements throughout their lifecycle, covering design, installation, operation, and performance monitoring.
+HNTAS includes a structured assessment and certification system, with draft technical specifications and procedures published by the Department for Energy Security and Net Zero to support implementation.
+It is designed to improve the reliability, efficiency, and transparency of heat networks, and will apply to networks ranging from small communal systems to larger district heating schemes.
+DMS can advise.